Call a licensed insurance agent.

 There are 10 standard Medicare Supplement Insurance Plan types available in most states, each with an assigned letter from A to N (Plans F and C are only available to those who were eligible for Medicare prior to Jan.
 1, 2020).

-³ Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don't result in inpatient admission.
+3 After you meet your Medicare Part B deductible, Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for some emergency room visits that don't result in an inpatient admission.

 Standardized Basic Benefits